 Joheily Rodriguez is a junior majoring in Biological sciences with minor in chemistry at Florida International University.
 Passionate about art, medicine and connecting with new cultures and individuals.
-She is involved in numerous leadership opportunities like being able to be a resident assistant at the University level, and holding a leadership role in an organization known as students care.
+She is involved in numerous leadership opportunities at FIU including Resident Assistant at the University level, and holding leaderships roles in numerous clubs such as students care.
 Students care provides help to the local community and connects college students to medical exposure.

 Downtown as Text